Impact of the COVID-19 pandemic on ice hockey: 2020–21 season

+The NHL employed a variety of monitoring and testing techniques to manage and contain the spread of COVID-19 throughout the league.
+No later than two hours before the use of team facilities, players, coaches, and league personnel must have checked their temperature.
+Players were tested daily for COVID-19 for training camp and the first four weeks of the season.
+Following the four week period, individual teams and their medical staff could decide to move to an every-other-day testing schedule if they deemed it was safe to do so.
+Testing techniques used by the NHL included PCR testing, antigen testing, and serology testing.If a player developed COVID-19 symptoms or tested positive, they were instructed to immediately self-isolate and contact their team's physician.
+This was done in compliance with the Canadian National Interest Exemption and Mandatory Isolation Order.
+Self-isolation meant that said player is not permitted to leave their house or hotel room (if traveling).
+The NHL prevented quarantined players from using hotel amenities, and all food and medicine was given to the players contactless.
+The NHL imposed a seven day quarantine with testing on days 1, 3, 5 and 7.
+If the quarantined player developed no symptoms, and all four tests were negative, by day 8 the player attend a medical evaluation to be approved to play and practice.

+On January 20, 2021 the NHL announced that it had fined the Washington Capitals $100,000 due to violations of the NHL's COVID-19 protocols.
+The league said that players interacting in close distance of one another without the use of face masks was the reason for the fine.

 The season did not include the Global Series, Winter Classic, Stadium Series, and All-Star Game, which were all postponed by the league.
 The NHL scheduled two outdoor games at the Edgewood Tahoe Resort in Stateline, Nevada, which were intended as television showcases with no spectators, to supplant the scrapped special events.
 In addition, the annual Kraft Hockeyville USA preseason game was postponed by one year; it was eventually rescheduled for 3 October 2021, to be played in El Paso, Texas.

 The 2020–21 ECHL season began on 11 December.
 At first, only 13 of its 24 member teams played, however, the Fort Wayne Komets decided just days before the season started to participate, and indeed ended the season by sweeping the South Carolina Stingrays to win the Kelly Cup.
 The 2021 AHL season began on 5 February, with three teams opting out, six others playing home games in alternate locations, and the two teams based in Ontario not allowed to play home games.
 There were no playoffs (except in the Pacific Division) and once again no playoff champion was crowned.
 The Hershey Bears won the Macgregor Kilpatrick Trophy as the league's regular season champion.